 As of Jan.
 1, 2023, there is a shorter coverage gap between the time you sign up for your Medicare plan and the time your coverage starts.
 Previously, beneficiaries potentially went two to three months without coverage if they signed up during the last few months of their IEP.Initial Enrollment Period Coverage Rules

-If you sign up: Your coverage starts: During the three months before you turn 65 The month you turn 65 The month you turn 65 The following month One month after you turn 65
+If you sign up: Your coverage starts: During the three months before you turn 65 The month you turn 65 The month you turn 65 or one to three months after The following month

 General Enrollment Period